 - How is longevity acknowledged for contractors?

 - Do they offer training and ongoing development for their contractors and internal staff?
-(Ask for examples and proof of verification of program participation.)

 - Who is the contractor’s go-to person?
 Is there a ‘team’ of people in place in case there is an absence of their primary contact?
 (This can include the initial recruiter and/or account manager and possibly a director or staffing firm temp talent manager.)

 - Who manages their contractor onboarding and offboarding with clients?
 What does this process entail?
 (Ask for a detailed breakdown of the process and who is responsible for what.)

 - Are they willing to work with your team to tailor an onboarding and offboarding program for your account to make transitions smooth for any current or future talent?

 - Do they track internal and contractor employee engagement, if so, how?

 - Do they provide contractor client engagement feedback?
 If so, in what ways and how in-depth?